 The Clean Steel Partnership is developed in the context of the EU goal and policies to achieve climate neutrality by 2050 - the European Green Deal, the Clean Planet for All strategy and the Paris Agreement.
-It will thus contribute to fighting climate change and moving towards climate neutrality by 2050, a zero-pollution ambition for a toxic-free environment and a circular economy using digital technologies as an enabler and new forms of collaboration.
-Steelmakers are committed to reducing their emissions and thereby contributing to the achievement of the EU climate targets.
+It will thus contribute to fighting climate change and moving towards climate neutrality by 2050, a zero-pollution ambition for a toxic-free environment and a circular economy using digital technologies as a driver and new forms of collaboration.
+Steelmakers are committed to reducing their emissions and energy intensity, and thereby contributing to the achievement of the EU climate targets.